10.3 CIVIL RIGHTS—TITLE VII—RETALIATION—ELEMENTS AND BURDEN OF PROOF

 Informal as well as formal complaints or demands are protected activities under Title VII.
 See Passantino v.
 Johnson & Johnson Consumer Prods., Inc., 212 F.3d 493, 506 (9th Cir.2000).

-Regarding the third element, "a plaintiff making a retaliation claim under § 2000e-3(a) must establish that his or her protected activity was a but-for cause of the alleged adverse action by the employer.
-University of Texas Southwestern Medical Center v.
+Regarding the third element, "a plaintiff making a retaliation claim under § 2000e-3(a) must establish that his or her protected activity was a but-for cause of the alleged adverse action by the employer."
+Univ. of Tex.
+Sw.
+Med.
+Ctr. v.
 Nassar, 133 S. Ct.
-2517, 2534 (2013) (rejecting motivating factor test in retaliation claim).
+2517, 2534 (2013) (rejecting motivating factor test in retaliation claim)